WelSimLLC/welsim.github.io/collections/_posts/2025-04-11-finite-element-analysis-of-plastic-deformation-using-welsim.md

 </p>

-Other analysis settings are almost identical to those in elastic analysis.
+The other analysis settings are almost identical to those in elastic analysis.

-After setting boundary conditions and running the simulation, you can obtain common results like stress and displacement.
+After setting boundary conditions and running the simulation, you will obtain common results like stress and displacement.
 For simple models, the stress results can also reflect the plasticity.
 <p align="center">
   <img src="\assets\blog\20250411\welsim_analysis_plasiticity_result1.png" alt="welsim_analysis_plasiticity_result1" />
 </p>